A variant of the Raviart-Thomas method for smooth domains with straight-edged triangles: The model problem and its abstract Petrov-Galerkin approximation

 In our reliability study we shall apply the abstract results given in \cite{AsyMVF} to a variant of the Raviart-Thomas family of mixed elements for triangles, specially designed to handle smooth two-dimensional domain.
 We take the Poisson equation with mixed or Neumann boundary conditions as a model, in the particular framework that we next describe. \\ Let $\Omega$ be a two-dimensional domain assumed to be at least of the piecewise $C^2$-class and $\Gamma$ be its boundary, consisting of two portions $\Gamma_0$ and $\Gamma_1$ with $length(\Gamma_1 ) >0$.
-We denote by ${\bf n}$ the outer normal vector to $\Gamma$ and by $V$, either the space $L^2(\Omega)$ if $length(\Gamma_0) > 0$, or its subspace $L^2_0(\Omega)$ consisting of those functions $g$ such that $\int_{\Omega} g =0$ otherwise. \\ We consider the following model equation:\\
+We denote by ${\bf n}$ the outer normal vector to $\Gamma$ and by $V$, either the space $L^2(\Omega)$ if $length(\Gamma_0) > 0$, or its subspace $L^2_0(\Omega)$ otherwise, where $L^2_0(D):=\{g|g \in L^2(D), \; \int_D g =0\}$ for a given domain D of $\Re^2$. \\ We consider the following model equation:\\